yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 and most notable is that none of our interaction effect terms involving inflation ended up in our final model as they did not have a significant effect on the response.
 We tried five different interaction effects with
-inflation: The effects between inflation and GDP growth, inflation and corporate tax rate, inflation and the log of the population, and inflation and the tariff rate.
+inflation: The effects between inflation and GDP growth, inflation, inflation and the log of the population, and inflation and the tariff rate.
 We hypothesized that the effect of these quantitative predictors may depend on the rate of inflation as this represents the stability of the currency which drives the country’s economy, but this ended up not being the case.

+Another set of interesting facts involves the coefficients in our model;
+dangerously\_high\_inflation has a higher coefficient than high\_inflation - counterintuitively, this suggests that countries with very high inflation should experience higher GDP than those with merely high inflation.
+We suspect that the reason for this odd result is that the countries with dangerously high inflation do not always reliably report economic data for political reasons, and may have lower GDPs than the data would indicate.

+Furthermore, we noticed a negative coefficient for GDP growth - while it’s initially surprising, countries with very high GDP growht tend to be developing countries who have lots of room for growth.
+Thus, while growth is high, they have less overall development than other countries.

 However, our hypothesis that the role of tariffs depended on region did end up being true as suggested by our generated p-values.
 We